phette23/c4l21-learn-to-love-the-command-line/index.md

 Our topics today come in many variations depending on operating system and software differences.
 To follow along with examples and do the exercises, **all attendees need access to Bash (the most common shell) in a UNIX-like environment**.
 What does this mean for you?

-- If you are on **Mac OS X** or **Linux**, you are all set
+- If you are on **Mac OS X** or **Linux**, you should be set.
+If you want to double-check, follow the instructions under [Running the command line](example-and-running/#running-the-command-line).
-- If you are on **Windows**, please download & install [**Git Bash**](https://gitforwindows.org/)
+- If you are on **Windows**, please download & install [**Git Bash**](https://gitforwindows.org/).
+There are _many_ installation options; if you go with the defaults, you should be fine.
-- Chromebooks, tablets, and smartphones generally do not give access to the command line and it would be too challenging to create instructions that work for them
+- Chromebooks, tablets, and smartphones generally do not give access to the command line and it would be too challenging to create instructions that work for them.

-Thus begins the fair amount of "...except for Windows" that will occur during this workshop.
+Thus begins the fair amount of "...except for Windows" that may occur during this workshop.
 Windows actually has its own syntactically-unique shells—Powershell is pretty good, in my estimation—but the OS's design puts it at odds with the UNIX ideas that undergird Mac and Linux, making universality unachievable.
-Hopefully, we can make this workshop useful regardless of your OS but know that Windows' differences will explain a fair amount of problems and errors.
+Hopefully, we can make this workshop useful regardless of your OS but know that Windows' differences may contribute to a decent amount of problems and errors.
 {: .warn}